sanskarsharma33/Competitive-Coding/README.md

+#Remember : all of my codes includes my all templates and snippets, which i have uploaded.

 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” – Martin Fowler

 “Experience is the name everyone gives to their mistakes.” – Oscar Wilde